rickypid/flutter_bargraph/README.md

 #### Style

 * `orientation` is the scale orientation, default vertical from bottom.
-* `indicatorStyle` is the scale indicators style, default BOTH, left and right.
+* `indicatorStyle` is the scale indicators style, default BOTH, left and right visible.
 * `indicatorSpacing` is the scale indicators spacing, default SPACE_AROUND, alternative SPACE_BETWEEN.

 #### Colors